top of page

 What is a Microlocs sizing tool Info-graph?

-A microlocs sizing tool is a measuring tool designed to help determine consistent part and loc sizes during microlocs installation and maintenance.
-Most tools include several size options, commonly ranging from 1/8 inch to 1/2 inch.
-These measurements help stylists and loc wearers create uniform parts and avoid overcrowding at the root.
+A microlocs sizing tool is a simple measuring guide used to create consistent parting sizes during microlocs installation and maintenance.
+These tools usually include multiple size openings ranging from about 1/8 inch to 1/2 inch, helping you control spacing, prevent overcrowding at the root, and maintain a balanced grid pattern across the head.

 Why Consistent Sizing Matters for Microlocs